Follow the Jekyll Docs to complete the installation of

 url is configured correctly.
 Furthermore, if you prefer the project site and don’t use a custom domain, or you want to visit your website with a base URL on a web server other than GitHub Pages, remember to change the

 baseurl to your project name that starting with a slash.
 For example,

-Assuming you have already gone through the initialization, you can now choose any of the following methods to deploy your website.
+Assuming you have already gone through the initialization, you can now choose ONE of the following methods to deploy your website.

 Deploy on GitHub Pages

 For security reasons, GitHub Pages build runs on

 safe mode, which restricts us from using tool scripts to generate additional page files.
 Therefore, we can use GitHub Actions to build the site, store the built site files on a new branch, and use that branch as the source of the GH Pages service.